Deliver by Christmas? USPS, FedEx, UPS release holiday shipping deadlines - NewsBreak

 (NEXSTAR) — The U.S. Postal Service, FedEx and UPS have released recommended shipping dates to ensure that gifts and cards arrive in time for Christmas.

-In an economy upended by the coronavirus pandemic, shortages and price spikes have hit everything from lumber to computer chips to toilet paper, prompting retailers to recommend that consumers shop early or risk not finding what they want for Christmas, which falls on a Saturday this year.Holiday supply shortage: Toymakers race to get products on shelves
+In an economy upended by the coronavirus pandemic, shortages and price spikes have hit everything from lumber to computer chips to toilet paper, prompting retailers to recommend that consumers shop early or risk not finding what they want for Christmas, which falls on a Saturday this year.Supply chain woes lead to early holiday gift deals

 Additionally, the USPS has slowed mail delivery as part of a plan it said would cut costs and increase reliability.
 The new service standards mean USPS will increase the delivery time for 39% of first-class mail and 93% of periodicals such as magazines.